Hranush94/Simple-API/README.md

 ## Usage
 ```
+!!!
+MAKE SURE THAT YOUR MONGODB IS RUNNING !!!

 From the main page http://localhost:3005 you will find documentation
 for this API and from there you are free to go!